How To Prepare For Your First Babysitter (15 Essential Tips)

 You might also want to share some more optional stuff such as your WiFi and Netflix passwords, how to use the stove or washing machine, and where to find extra diapers, blankets, or other supplies.

-For a full list of information to provide your babysitter with, check out this article - What Information Do You Leave for a Babysitter? and download our handy checklist.
+For a complete list of information to provide your babysitter with, check out this article - What Information Do You Leave for a Babysitter?.

 10. Give Your Babysitter A House Tour